ciatph/nodex/README.md

 # nodex

-Experiments and demos on NodeJS from W3Schools NodeJS [tutorials](https://www.w3schools.com/nodejs/default.asp).
+Experiments and demos on NodeJS from the W3Schools NodeJS [tutorials](https://www.w3schools.com/nodejs/default.asp).
 Open each file and run from commandline using nodejs.

 Also contains NodeJS demos for Firebase Hosting and Cloud Functions.